grnydawn/AccelInterfaces.jl/README.md

 **Jai** is a GPU and CPU programming interface for [Julia](http://julialang.org/) programmers.

-**Jai**, or JAI(Julia Accelerator Interfaces), focuses on reusing legacy Fortran and C/C++(under development) applications.
+**Jai** focuses on reusing legacy Fortran and C/C++(under development) applications.
 The legacy application may include directive based GPU programming such as OpenAcc.

 This package is still in the early phase of development.
 Only a subset of mentioned features are developed.
 Please use this package at your own risk.